 If I am not currently a C.A.S.E. client, can I receive services using Telehealth?

-If you live in Maryland, Virginia or the District of Columbia but live too far away to access services in one of our five office locations, you may be able to receive services exclusively via Zoom.
+If you live in Maryland, Virginia or the D.C., but live too far away to access services in one of our five office locations, you may be able to receive services exclusively via Zoom.
 Unfortunately, due to licensure requirements, we are not able to offer Telehealth services to clients living in other states.

 What are the costs?